-There is no penalty for disclosing a decathlete's school name or location.
+There is no penalty for disclosing a Decathlete's school name or location.

-After the decathlete has completed both the prepared and the impromptu speeches and left the room, the Timing Judge will announce to the judges the decathlete's prepared and impromptu speech times and declare if a penalty time must be assessed.
+After the Decathlete has completed both the prepared and the impromptu speeches, the Timing Judge will show the judges the Decathlete's prepared and impromptu speech times and will indicate if a timing penalty must be assessed.
 The Timing Judge is the final arbiter in the case of time violations.
 All Scantrons must reflect the same penalty for all judges.